LuXDAmore/nuxt-prune-html/README.md

             hideErrorsInConsole: false,
             hideGenericMessagesInConsole: false, // Disabled in production
             enabled: false, // Disabled in dev-mode due to the hot reload (is client-side)
-            // Css selectors to prune
+            selectors: [ // Css selectors to prune 'link[rel="preload"][as="script"]',
-            selectors: [
-                'link[rel="preload"][as="script"]',
                 'script:not([type="application/ld+json"])',
             ],
+            selectorToKeep: null, // Disallow pruning of scripts with this class, N.B.: this selector will be appended to every selectors, `ex. script:not([type="application/ld+json"]):not(__VALUE__)`
+            script: [], // Inject custom scripts only for matched UA (BOTS-only)
+            link: [], // Inject custom links only for matched UA (BOTS-only)
-            // It use Cheerio under the hood, so this is the config passed in the cheerio.load() method
+            cheerio: { // It use Cheerio under the hood, so this is the config passed in the cheerio.load() method
-            cheerio: {
                 xmlMode: false,
             },
             ignoreBotOrLighthouse: false, // Remove selectors in any case, not depending on Bot or Lighthouse